pareshsahare/pareshsahare/README.md

   Created a high-performing proxy adapter using Docker, GKE, and GitHub Actions.
 Deployed Nosql-bench for performance testing.

 - **Sandbox Automation**:
-  Built a tool to manage unused resources across AWS, GCP, and Azure, reducing costs and enforcing security baselines.
+  **Collaborated with the team** to design and implement a tool for managing unused resources across AWS, GCP, and Azure.

 ---